 Bright, sunny and cheerful!
 From the colour of the cup to the flavour on your tongue, this spice-based caffeine-free tisane is a great way to chase away low spirits and dark wintery days.

-Turmeric is a spice that comes from the turmeric plant, whose roots are widely used in South Asia to make medicine.
-Turmeric, ginger and other spices in this blend are traditional remedies for all kinds of different ills.
-They are thought to aid in digestion, inflammation, headaches and more!
+Turmeric is a spice that comes from the turmeric plant, whose roots are widely used in South Asia to colour and add spice to dishes.

 Ingredients: Cinnamon, ginger, cardamom, cloves, pepper, turmeric.